nobox-org/nobox-docs/pages/integrate-nobox.md

     - Replace `[yourProject]` with your desired project name
     - Replace `[yourtoken]` with the token you copied on nobox.cloud website

-3. Create a folder called `record-structures` (could be any other name) inside the `nobox` folder too
+3. Create a folder called record-structures (or any other name) inside the nobox folder
-4. Create a file inside the `record-structures` folder and call it `user.ts`, this is just an example
+4. Create a file inside the record-structures folder and name it user.ts (or any other name).
+This is just an example.
-5. Copy the code below inside the `user.ts` file.
-You can restructure it as you see fit
+5. Copy the following code into the user.ts file.
+You can modify the structure as needed:

     ```ts
     import { Space } from "nobox-client";
     import { createSchema } from "../config";